LoginVSI/LE-PBI-Connector/README.md

 - Download and install the `.mez` connector file
 - Enable custom connector support
 - Authenticate using your Login Enterprise API token
-- Build a sample report to visualize data such as Test Runs, Metrics, and Events

 This connector helps you transform Login Enterprise performance data into actionable insights in Power BI.